marko-zeroproxy/zeroproxy/docs/BridgeMining.md

 possible?

 With a small amount of thought, an answer presents itself.
-Some quantity of BTC is transferred to a bitcoin wallet address that is controlled by an escrow mechanism, locking this BTC.
-At the same time, a proxy asset such as "[wrapped bitcoin](https://wbtc.network/)" is issued on the Ethereum network as an ERC20 token.
+Some quantity of BTC is transferred to a Bitcoin wallet address that is controlled by an escrow mechanism, locking this BTC.
+At the same time, a proxy asset such as "[wrapped Bitcoin](https://wbtc.network/)" is issued on the Ethereum network as an ERC20 token.
 Since the proxy asset corresponds 1:1 to the original asset, and can be converted back to the original through a burning/unlocking process, a strong argument